develprr/metamatic-blog/_posts/2023-07-31-validating-method-parameters-with-pydantic-in-python.markdown

 method when you are only creating your instance at this point!

-And applying **@validate_call** annotation, Pydantic will throw an error if you try to invoke the method with wrong kind of parameters.
+And applying **@validate_call** annotation, Pydantic will throw an error if you try to invoke the method with wrong kinds of parameters.
 Bam!

 # Validating custom and third party objects